• Skip to primary navigation

 How do I cut cabbage for sauerkraut?

-The easiest way to shred cabbage for sauerkraut is using a kitchen food processor.
-Discard outer leaves of the cabbage and rinse cabbage head under running water.
-Cut the cabbage in half, then in quarters and remove the core.
+A kitchen food processor is the easiest way to shred cabbage for sauerkraut.
+Discard the outer leaves of the cabbage and rinse the cabbage head under running water.
+Cut the cabbage in half, then in quarters, and remove the core.

-Cut the quartered wedges in half, lengthwise, creating 8 wedges.
+Cut the quartered wedges in half, lengthwise, creating eight wedges.
 Run these wedges through a food processor using a thin grater attachment.
-If using a knife, place the wedges on a large cutting board and press down to secure.
+If using a knife, place the wedges on a large cutting board and press down to secure them.
 Run a sharp knife across the wedges cutting into thin ribbon-like strips.

 Below are some affiliate links that may be helpful to you as you make this recipe.
 You probably have most of these on hand.
 The best thing about this recipe is that you don't need any specialty items (besides the kitchen scale).

-You can find most of these items cheaper at your local store but it helps to have a link so you know what you're looking for.
+You can find most of these items cheaper at your local store, but having a link helps you know what you're looking for.

 • Tools: chef knife, cutting board, large mixing bowl, kitchen digital scale, food processor, mandoline slicer, fermenting weight